Beselam-Asefa/Memor-ReactNative/README.md

 7) Why do you need to use this app?
 8) Which features do you like most?
 9) What might keep people from using this product?
-10) What more features do you like to add in this product?
+10) What more features do you like to be added in this product?

 -------
 ## The App prototype